 Before you apply for a mortgage or start looking for your home, do some research to see what incentives you might be eligible for.
 Some banks offer incentives for newcomers to Canada like easy credit card application or high-interest savings.

-The Government of Canada also has a variety of programs available to first-time buyers:
+The Government of Canada also has a variety of programs available to buyers:

 Most non-citizens cannot currently buy residential property in Canada.
 A new act prohibiting most non-Canadians from buying homes in Canada went into effect on January 1, 2023, and will be in place for two years.
 The government called the ban a reaction to a wave of foreign investors and corporations who were buying Canadian investment properties.